davidbecerra/Notes/Python/Set up Pymunk.md

 then the package was not properly installed.

 ## Installing Pygame
-Unfortunately, installing pygame on Windows is not as easy as pymunk.
+Unfortunately, installing pygame on Windows is not as easy as pymunk (only slightly harder).
 For some reason, pip does not seem to find the pygame package.
-Here is a work around that seems to work (not too sure why). **NOTE**: You may be able to get it working without PySDL2 but I have not checked this myself.
+Here is a work around that seems to work.

-#### Install PySDL2 and Wheels
+#### Install Wheels
-Install the PySDL2 package using pip:

-    pip install PySDL2

-You can also download and install it manually [here](https://pypi.python.org/pypi/PySDL2).

 We are going to install pygame as a wheel file.
 As stated [here](https://pypi.python.org/pypi/wheel), "A wheel is a ZIP-format archive with a specially formatted filename and the .whl extension".
 Therefore we need to install the wheel Python package.